Auriana/TWEB_Project1/README.md

 - Home page (after logging)
 - For the presenter :
 	- Presenter screen (slides, requests and chat).
-	- Only slides for the projector
+	- Only slides for the projector (?)
 - Viewer screen (slides, requests, stats and chat).
 - Presentation summary for past presentations : title, PDF file, description, date and stats (requests).
-- Admin dashboard.